John Hardin: Biography

 In 1786, after the war, John Hardin and his family settled on a large parcel of land in Washington County, Virginia (now Washington County, Kentucky), where they farmed and raised livestock.
 They also joined the Methodist church in that area.
 Hardin had some success as a rancher, continually adding acreage to his original tract.
-As a militia captain in 1786, John Hardin led a attack on a Piankeshaw village near present-day Vincennes, Indiana.
+As a militia captain in 1786, Hardin led an attack on a Piankeshaw village near present-day Vincennes, Indiana.
 This village belonged to a friendly tribe that had been allies with the colonial Americans.
 In August 1789, he led another militia expedition to Terre Haute, where he attacked a Shawnee party of twenty-two men, women, and children.
 Three women, one child, and an infant were killed in the attack.
 Hardin paraded through Vincennes, but Major Jean François Hamtramck lamented that the uneasy peace he had brokered with the Wabash nations would soon end due to the "provocation" of this "Kentucky affair."
 Hardin returned to Kentucky with twelve scalps.

 Hardin was promoted to colonel and repeatedly engaged Indians during the Northwest Indian War in the Northwest Territory.
 In 1790, he led a detachment of the Kentucky County militia in the disastrous Battle of Heller's Corner (also known as "Hardin's Defeat").
 This defeat began a long succession of American losses to a Miami chief named Little Turtle.
 In 1791, Hardin led a force of sixty mounted militiamen, destroying a large Kickapoo village near the mouth of the Big Pine Creek.
 This was part of General Charles Scott's campaign to conquer Ouiatenon.

 In May 1792, General James Wilkinson sent Hardin as an emissary to carry American peace terms to the Natives along the Sandusky River.
 After leaving Fort Washington, Hardin encountered a party of Shawnees, who offered to escort him.
-While Hardin was sleeping one night, the Shawnees killed him and his servant.
+While Hardin was sleeping one night, the Shawnees killed him and his servant Freeman.
 Hardin's guide survived.